CARE was developed by Patricia Jennings,

 Patricia (Tish) Jennings, M.Ed, Ph.D.

-Dr. Jennings is an Associate Professor at the Curry School of Education at the University of Virginia.
-Prior to this position, she was the Senior Director of the Contemplative Teaching and Learning Initiative at the Garrison Institute and Research Assistant Professor in Human Development and Family Studies and the Prevention Research Center at Penn State University.
-Dr. Jennings received her doctorate in human development from the University of California, Davis and completed postdoctoral training at the Health Psychology Program at the University of California, San Francisco (UCSF).
-She lead the CARE faculty team in the development of Garrison Institute’s Cultivating Awareness and Resilience in Education (CARE) and she is conducting research to examine how CARE may improve teacher-student relationships, increased student pro-social behavior, a more positive classroom atmosphere and improved student academic performance.
-She is the Principal Investigator on a federally funded study to complete the development and preliminary evaluation of CARE.
-In addition to psychological research, Dr. Jennings has over 22 years of research and teaching experience in the field of education.
-Dr. Jennings’ book Mindfulness for Teachers was published by W.W.
-Norton & Company, Inc. in February 2015.
+Dr. Jennings is a Professor at the Curry School of Education at the University of Virginia.
+Previously, she was the Director of the Contemplative Teaching and Learning Initiative at the Garrison Institute and Research Assistant Professor in the Prevention Research Center at Penn State University.
+Dr. Jennings received her doctorate in human development from the University of California, Davis.
+She lead the CARE faculty team in developing The Garrison Institute’s Cultivating Awareness and Resilience in Education (CARE) and she has conducted research to examine how CARE improves teacher well-being, classroom atmosphere and improved student academic performance.
+She has led a series of federally funded studies to evaluate the outcomes of CARE (see CARE Research tab).
+Dr. Jennings’ has authored Mindfulness for Teachers (2015) and The Trauma-Sensitive Classroom (2018).

 Christa Turksma, Drs.

 Christa Turksma is a child-clinical psychologist who received her training in The Netherlands.
 Before becoming a psychologist, she was a Kindergarten teacher and principal.
 Christa has worked on various research and intervention projects including the Fast Track Project in Seattle.
-Christa began providing training in the PATHS program in 1988, and has trained thousands of teachers across the US, and in Canada, The Netherlands, Northern Ireland, England and Australia.
+Christa began providing training in the PATHS® curriculum in 1988, and has trained thousands of teachers across the US, and in Canada, The Netherlands, Northern Ireland, England and Australia.
 Christa is a co-developer of the CARE for Teachers program.
 She coordinates all workshops and the certification of new facilitators.
-She is also a certified trainer for the Mindful Parenting Program.
 Christa is very interested in further developing mindfulness based programs for people in other stressful occupations.

 Elaine Berrena has been working at Pennsylvania State University for over 25 years.
 She is interested in improving the well-being of children, youth, families, and educators.
 She has worked on a variety of research projects to improve the lives of students and teachers, including PATHS®, Learning to BREATHE, Mindfulness Strengthening Families Program 10-14, and PROSPER, among others.
 During her career as a prevention program specialist, Elaine has published several peer reviewed journal articles.
 When she isn’t teaching mindfulness and social-emotional learning skills, she enjoys spending time with her husband, Mike, and family, especially her grandchildren!